Daniel Holtzclaw: Media coverage

 Mainstream media failed these women.
 The lack of coverage thwarted a national conversation about sexual violence as a distinct form of police brutality.
 The stories of these women need to serve as an important intervention in conversations about anti-black state violence, rape culture, and the vulnerability of sex workers, ex-offenders, and current and recovering drug addicts to state and state-sanctioned violence.
 This verdict and Holtzclaw's forthcoming sentencing are entry points for a more thoughtful, humane, and transformative national dialogue about police brutality and sexual violence.
 With or without mainstream media coverage, we need to continue talking about this trial and everything it represents.

 Holtzclaw's case was part of an Associated Press report in a yearlong examination of sexual assaults by police.
 The report found that approximately 1,000 police officers lost their licenses for sex crimes during a six-year period.
 Reporting in the case indicates that this may be an undercount due to inconsistencies in how different jurisdictions deal with and report problem officers.

 In February 2016, website SB Nation published a lengthy profile of Holtzclaw that focused on his college football career.
 The piece was immediately criticized as being apologetic and sympathetic to Holtzclaw; it was pulled within hours of publication.
 SB Nation subsequently suspended and later permanently shut down its long-form journalism program and cut ties with the freelance author responsible.

-Conservative columnist Michelle Malkin has written about the case and has repeatedly argued that she believes Holtzclaw is innocent, saying that the forensic evidence backs his version of events, not the accusers' versions, and that the investigators chose not to perform several tests she characterized as routine.
-Malkin debuted her first and second episodes of CRTV.com's Daniel in the Den on December 12, 2016, in Enid.
-Malkin released her film about the case, entitled Railroaded: Surviving Wrongful Convictions in 2017.
+Conservative columnist Michelle Malkin has written that she believes Holtzclaw is innocent.
+Malkin screened two videos about the case at Stride Bank Center in Enid in 2016, and then a longer film at the same venue in 2018.

+In 2017, KOKH-TV reported that the District Attorney and a Deputy Police Chief were aware that a DNA lab expert who testified against Holtzclaw made mistakes and that an unknown male DNA profile was among samples tested but not mentioned during the trial.

-Jason Flom, a founding Board Member of the Innocence Project, dedicated an episode of his Wrongful Conviction podcast to interviews with Holtzclaw, his sister and a biologist who claims to have detected errors with the prosecution of the case.
+Jason Flom, a founding board member of the Innocence Project, dedicated a 2019 episode of his Wrongful Conviction podcast to interviews with Holtzclaw, his sister and a biologist who claims to have detected errors with the prosecution of the case.